-Exhibit Number Description of Document 4.67 Form of Subscription Rights Certificate.
+Exhibit Number Description of Document 4.50 Amendment Letter to Employment Agreement between Birks Group Inc. and Jean-Christophe Bédos dated April 18, 2013.
+4.51 Employment Agreement between Birks Group Inc. and Pasquale (Pat) Di Lillo, dated October 30, 2014.
+Incorporated by reference from the Birks Group Form 6-K filed with the SEC on November 11, 2014.
+4.52 Fourth Amendment to Second Amended and Restated Revolving Credit and Security Agreement dated as of July 25, 2014.
+4.53 Fifth Amendment to Second Amended and Restated Revolving Credit and Security Agreement, dated as of November 21, 2014.
+Incorporated by reference from Birks Group Form 6-K filed with the SEC on November 26, 2014.
+4.54 Third Amended and Restated Term Loan and Security Agreement dated November 21, 2014.
+Incorporated by reference from Birks Group Form 6-K filed with the SEC on November 26, 2014 4.55 Sixth Amendment to Second Amended and Restated Revolving Credit and Security Agreement and Amendment to Fourth Amendment, dated as of March 19, 2015.
+Incorporated by reference from Birks Group Form 6-K filed with the SEC on March 20, 2015.
+4.56 First Amendment to Third Amended and Restated Term Loan and Security Agreement dated March 19, 2015.
+Incorporated by reference from Birks Group Form 6-K filed with the SEC on March 20, 2015.
+4.57 Canadian Offering Memorandum, dated as of April 27, 2012.
+Incorporated by reference from the Birks Group Registration Statement on Form F-1 filed with the SEC on April 27, 2012.
+4.58 Form of Subscription Rights Certificate.
 Incorporated by reference from the Birks Group Registration Statement on Form F-1 filed with the SEC on May 24, 2012.
 8.1 Subsidiaries of Birks Group Inc. 12.1 Certification of President and Chief Executive Officer pursuant to Exchange Act Rules 13a-14(a) and 15d-14(a).
 12.2 Certification of Chief Financial Officer pursuant to Exchange Act Rules 13a-14(a) and 15d-14(a).
 13.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 13.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 15.1 Consent of KPMG LLP.
 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document

-\ Filed herewith.
+Filed herewith